Aneksuz/blogoo/README.md

 CONTENT OF THE PAGE
 ```

+#### Title

+Title is used as the title for the post.
+This will be displayed on the homepage as a link to the blog page.
+On the blog page this will be displayed as a heading.

+#### Date

+This will display the date that the post was posted.
+Will displayed as a caption for both the link on the homepage and the heading on the blog site.

+#### Content

+The content of the page, this applies to both pages.

 This is essentially the same format as the Next.js basics tutorial (as of 2021-11-03).
 It worked well there and as this is sort of a my own take on the tutorial blog.
 Might add more data to the files at a later point but this will suffice for now.

 ### Notes and Observations